 A habit is simply an automatic way of responding to a given stimulus – an automatic reflex.
 Usually a positive experience has become associated with a particular action; this is nearly ALWAYS a reduction in stress, anxiety, emotional distress, agitation or boredom/restlessness – and a consequent feeling of relief.
 Sometimes pleasure, rather than lowering of stress, is the dominant associated emotion.

-Triggers for negative habitual behaviour are usually agitation, boredom, uneasiness, emotional distress, mild or medium levels of anxiety or stress - or sometimes simply not getting sufficient pleasure and satisfaction from other areas of our life.
+Triggers for negative habitual behaviour are usually agitation, boredom, uneasiness, and emotional distress, mild or medium levels of anxiety or stress – or sometimes simply not getting sufficient pleasure and satisfaction from other areas of our life.

 Conversely, with use of hypnotic regression and neurolinguistic programming, the client is regressed back to times which were the happiest he experienced.
 The emotional state of happiness is then neurolinguistically linked to the client’s act of refusing to smoke or chew tobacco.
 Therefore, every time the client chooses to not use tobacco; he is filled with the feelings of happiness and joy from his past experiences.
 The client now derives pleasure by merely doing what he should be doing to eliminate his disorder.

-Hypnotherapy incorporates stress relief to promote successful tobacco use cessation.
-Immediately after our client's have completed our hypnotherapy session, they are in a state of total relaxation, free from stress and stress induced pain such as headaches and muscle pain.
+Hypnotherapy for smoking cessation incorporates stress relief to promote successful tobacco use cessation.
+Immediately after our clients have completed our hypnotherapy session, they are in a state of total relaxation, free from stress and stress induced pain such as headaches and muscle pain.
 They feel relieved of negative issues in their life which can only be remedied with forgiveness.
 After the session, many of our clients are in a state of mind where they realize they have a fresh start in life and may recreate their life to become what they want to be in a most wholesome and healthy manner (which includes not using tobacco products).
-This is an excellent mental platform on which to stand when eliminating addictive and habitual use of tobacco from one's behavior.
+This is an excellent mental platform on which to stand when eliminating addictive and habitual use of tobacco from one’s behaviour.